Background

 European Marine Board role:

-EMB will reach out to its marine science and policy network to share information and communicate on social media about the P4S-ORE.
-EMB will use its existing publication on Marine Graduate Training, as well as its future publication on Marine Renewable Energy to provide advice from and to the marine science community regarding skills and training needs for ORE.
+EMB is reaching out to its marine science and policy network to share information and communicate on social media about the P4S-ORE.
+EMB uses its existing publications on Marine Graduate Training and Offshore Renewable Energy to provide advice from and to the marine science community regarding skills and training needs for ORE.

 Contact at European Marine Board Secretariat: Paula Kellett Email